ARCTraining/swd2_git/index.md

 layout: lesson
 root: .
 ---

-Wolfman and Dracula have been hired by Universal Missions (a space services spinoff from Euphoric State University) to investigate if it is possible to send their next planetary lander to Mars.
+Here's our scenario.
+Two researchers, Samit and Jane, are working on a software development project to write some code and supporting documentation to analyse post-operative inflammation data recorded from patients on a number of wards in the local hospital.
 They want to be able to work on the plans at the same time, but they have run into problems doing this in the past.
 If they take turns, each one will spend a lot of time waiting for the other to finish, but if they work on their own copies and email changes back and forth things will be lost, overwritten, or duplicated.
+They know, from past experience that this is a very inefficient way of working.

 A colleague suggests using [version control]({{ page.root }}/reference/#version-control) to manage their work.
 Version control is better than mailing files back and forth: